rtymchyk/react-translations-demo/README.md

 ## Demonstrations
 * Gulp task for extraction of strings to a `PO`
-* Gulp task for converting new/updated `PO` into `JSON` to be served to web clients
+* Gulp task for converting updated `PO` into `JSON` to be served to web clients
 * Basic locale detection
+* Server loading of translations for serverside rendering
-* Client and server loading of strings
+* Client rehydration of translations for clientside rendering
 * The use of different APIs from `react-translations`

 ## Setup